 Senior Emergency Management Specialist

-Joseph Jones, with 34 years of emergency response experience, joined Early Alert / AHT as a Senior Emergency Management Specialist and Lead Instructor on our Emergency Management Team.
-He serves as a Field Instructor at the University of Illinois Fire Service Institute, and has taught Command and General Staff, Incident Command, Planning Section Chief, Operations Section Chief and Public Information Officers (PIO) courses there since 2007.
-Starting in 2011 he also began teaching Wild Land Fire Fighting for the institute.
-He also works on the Illinois Incident Management Team, assigned as the Safety Officer and Public Information Officer supporting the Illinois Terrorism Task Force.
-Team assignments have included serving as PIO for the multi-agency Burlington Northern Sante Fe rail exercise, as Safety Officer for the University of Illinois annual fire college and as mentor to members of the Area Command Team for the Prairie North Exercise in 2010.
-In May 2011 he responded to the flooding is Southern Illinois and served in the planning section of the Unified Area Command for a 6 day period.
+Joseph Jones, with 38 years of emergency response experience, joined Early Alert / AHT in 2011 as a Senior Emergency Management Specialist on our Emergency Management Team.
+He serves as a Field Instructor at the University of Illinois Fire Service Institute, and has taught Command and General Staff, all position specific classes for the Command and General Staff positions, Wild land Fire Fighting and Hazardous Materials for the institute.
+He is also part of the Illinois Incident Management Team, assigned as a Safety Officer and Public Information Officer supporting the Illinois Terrorism Task Force.
+Response assignments have included the Mississippi River floods of 2008 working in planning.
+In May 2011 he responded to the flooding in Southern Illinois and served in the planning section of the Unified Area Command for a 6 day period.
 He also has been appointed as the State of Illinois Incident Qualifications Coordinator.

 Joe joined the DeKalb Fire Department in DeKalb, Illinois in 1984, and was promoted through the ranks to Battalion Chief / Shift Commander.
-Type III Safety Officer and Type III PIO.
-Additional experience working as a controller for the State of Illinois in the development and interaction between the State Emergency Operations Center and a new developed Business Emergency Operations Center.
-While Chief, he managed three stations for a community that included a major university and a run volume of 5,000 calls per year, and served as the Hazardous Materials Team Leader for the city and also the M.A.B.A.S.
-Division 6 Team. .
+While Chief, he managed three stations for a community that included a major university and a run volume of 5,000 calls per year, and served as the Hazardous Materials Team Leader for the city and also the M.A.B.A.S Division 6 Team.
 During his tenure he responded to and served as Shift Commander for the night operations period for the Northern Illinois Shooting.
+In 2005 he responded to the Utica Tornado as part of a Task Force and received the Humanitarian Service Medal from the Illinois Fire Chiefs Association and the Mutual Aid Box Alarm System.
 In 2008 he was assigned to the planning section for the flood response on the Mississippi River.
-He also responded to the Utica Tornado as part of a Task Force and received the Humanitarian Service Medal from the Illinois Fire Chiefs Association and the Mutual Aid Box Alarm System.
 Joe also served as an Operations Section Chief and Safety Officer for the local Incident Management Team.
 He retired as Battalion Fire Chief in 2009.
 Joe continues to serve as a Committee Member of the Local Emergency Planning Committee for the County, where he serves on the training committee and is a representative for fire and hazardous materials.

-Mr. Jones’ certifications include Fire Officer III (the highest in Illinois); Fire Instructor II; Incident Safety Officer; Fire Arson Investigation; Fire Service Training Program Manager; and Hazmat Technician A & B. He holds Emergency Management Institute credentials as Incident Commander Trainer; Liaison Officer Trainer; Logistics Section Chief Trainer; PIO Trainer; Operations Section Chief Trainer; ICS 300 and 400 Trainer; Safety Officer Trainer; and Planning Section Trainer.
+Mr. Jones’ certifications include Fire Officer III, Fire Instructor II; Incident Safety Officer;; Fire Arson Investigation; Fire Service Training Program Manager; and Hazmat Technician A & B. He holds Emergency Management Institute credentials as Incident Commander Trainer; Liaison Officer Trainer; Logistics Section Chief Trainer; PIO Trainer; Operations Section Chief Trainer; ICS 300 and 400 Trainer; Safety Officer Trainer; and Planning Section Trainer.
 He also has certifications and has completed programs of study with the Department of Homeland Security, the Illinois Emergency Management Agency, and the National Fire Academy.

 Jerry Jarrell, BS & MS